KomelT/IS-chat-app/README.md

 # D-real social app

+## Disclaimer
+### This app was created for educational pourposes only, don't use app or any code from app in real life!!
+Creators aren't liable for any damages done by using code from this repository.

 ## Ideology

 D-real social app is written in .NET for an Information Systems class at the Faculty of Computer and Information Science University of Ljubljana. <br><br>